Jimmy Lai, Hong Kong tycoon and democratic firebrand who stood up to China

 The feisty tabloid mixed stories about crime with sex scandals, horse racing tips and investigations of Hong Kong and China’s elite to become an instant success.

-"The more information you have, the more you're in the know.
-The more you are free," Lai said in court.
+“The more information you have, the more you are in the know.
+The more you are free,” Lai said in court.

 In 2014, during the “Umbrella Movement” when highways were occupied by protesters for 79 days in a push for full democracy, Lai was among those arrested, although he avoided a jail term.